queenskimo/The-Data-Scientist-s-Toolbox-by-Robert-Chang-/README.md

 # The-Data-Scientist-s-Toolbox-by-Robert-Chang-
-These materials were  screen-shots of reviewing when R installed
+1.These materials were  screen-shots of reviewing when R installed 2.Some data created about The-Data-Scientists would be stored by Robert Chang .